 What is cable broadband?

-Similar to FTTC or FTTN, cable broadband connects your home to a fibre cabinet in your area.
-But instead of using copper wires, cable broadband uses coaxial cables to connect to the cabinet, giving you a much faster internet connection than traditional copper phone line cables.
+Cable broadband connects your home to a fibre cabinet in your area.
+However, instead of using copper wires, cable broadband uses coaxial cables to connect to the cabinet, giving you a much faster internet connection than the traditional copper phone line cables used for ‘superfast’ broadband connections (up to 60Mbps).

 Cable broadband speeds